Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

   }
 }
 ````
-- the above is O(n squared), the runtime grows exponentially with n
+- the above is O(n²), the runtime grows exponentially with n

 ### Simplifying Big O Expressions